List of White Pass and Yukon Route locomotives and cars: Origins of White Pass station, passenger car, and preserved boat names

 Pueblo [former Copper Branch terminal, 11.0 rail miles from MacRae] was so named by Hibbard E. Porter (1860-1916), who staked a copper claim at this site in 1899.
 Site located at intersection of Fish Lake Road and Copper Haul Road, 3 kilometers southwest of Alaska Highway kilometer 1428.3, via Fish Lake Road.

 Racine Lake [Car #384] was named for Cariste Racine (1851-1926), owner of a sawmill on Tagish Lake, and owner of the White Pass Hotel in Whitehorse.

 Rapid Spur [former Mile Post 109.0 Station] was named for the adjacent White Horse Rapids.
 On March 27, 1900, ten weeks before the railroad reached this point, Mr. Cornelius Curtin (1855-1900) had died of pneumonia at White Horse Rapids.
 His attending physician had been Dr. Leonard S. E. Sugden.
 Dr. Sugden then transported Mr. Curtin's body to Tagish, where he cremated it in the firebox of the steamer Olive May.
-Dr. Sugden's subsequent recount of this peculiar event to Robert W. Service led to the fanciful poem The Cremation of Sam McGee.
+Dr. Sugden's subsequent recount of this peculiar event to Robert W. Service, inspired Mr. Service to write the fanciful poem The Cremation of Sam McGee.

 Red Line [Car #5] was named for the stage and boat line which operated between White Pass, British Columbia, and Carcross, Yukon, from 1898 to 1901.

 Robinson [former Mile Post 88.9 Station] was named for William C. "Stikine Bill" Robinson (1857-1926), general foreman of construction of the White Pass railroad.
 Robinson also located at Klondike Highway kilometer 139.6.

 Rocky Point [Mile Post 6.9 Station] was named for the large rock outcropping at this location, through which the railroad cut had been made.

-Scheffler [Mile Post 49.3 Station] was named for Willi Scheffler, White Pass Roadmaster.
-Station was named Graves until 2016.
+Scheffler [Mile Post 49.3 Station] was named for Willi Scheffler (d.
+2025), White Pass Roadmaster, 1980-1982, 1988-2016.
+Station was named Graves until 2014.